 My favorite way to clean the shower head is to soak the head in a bag of vinegar.
 You can see the full tutorial for this in my post on how to clean shower heads.

 You can follow up this deep cleaning with spraying the shower head down with the Microban 24 Bathroom Cleaner.
+Read the instructions to ensure you are using the product correctly and getting the outcome you are looking for.

 3. Sink Handles